Cutting Saddles

 In order to do this kind of work, these horses must be in excellent physical condition.
 “Basically every muscle in their body is used while they are working the cow,” Al Dunning, a cutting horse trainer in Scottsdale, Ariz., says.
 “There’s probably not another equine athlete that expends this kind of energy in such a small amount of time.”

-Ships within 3 days on Cutting Saddles
+Ships next day on Cutting Saddles